-Get ready for an epic interactive experience for Spring 2020
+Get ready for an epic interactive experience in 2020

 The epic show by HBO is coming to an end but it doesn´t stop impressing fans.
 Since its beginnings, HBO noticed the huge appeal for travelers that wish to revive the adventures of the fantasy’s kingdoms by offering tours on the original locations, mostly around Ireland, Iceland or Croatia.
 But now it’s gone even further: HBO has announced The Game of Thrones Studio Tour in Banbridge, Northern Ireland, from Spring 2020.